 Note; This bridge takes you over to the canal to a path that heads right bringing you to a parking lot with picnic tables overlooking the canal.
 This is the Old Eire Canal State Historic Park Pools Brook site.

 The Erie Canalway Trail continues alongside Pools Brook Widewater and Pools Brook Waste Weir.
-This is where Pools Brook feds the canal.
-Cross N Poolsbrook Rd at 30.3 miles, Kirkville Rd N at 31.5 miles and another pedestrian bridge over the canal at 32.7 miles.
+This is where Pools Brook feeds the canal.
+Cross N Poolsbrook Rd followed by, Kirkville Rd N and another pedestrian bridge over the canal at 160.5 miles.
 I've checked out this next section.

-Note; This bridge takes you over to a map board and stone-dust trail.
+Note; This bridge takes you over to a Map Board and stone-dust trail.
 Head up a slight hill to a crosswalk over Route 290.
 Caution fast moving traffic.
 Cross to a paved trail and enter GREEN LAKES STATE PARK .
 Parking lot located here next to the camp store at 0.3 miles.
 Paved and stone-dust trails through the park.
-GREEN LAKES SP MAP (Includes the Canalway Trail).
+GREEN LAKES SP MAP (Includes the Erie Canalway Trail).

-Come to the Manlius Center Road parking lot at 34.5 miles where you'll find a map board and informational sign.
+Come to the Manlius Center Road parking lot at 162.3 miles where you'll find a Map Board and informational sign.
 From here to Butternut Drive in DeWitt the trail is paved.
-Pass by a dirt culvert over the canal before coming to another pedestrian bridge over the canal at 35.3 miles.
+Pass by a dirt culvert over the canal before coming to another pedestrian bridge over the canal at 163.1 miles.